On the profinite fundamental group of a connected Grothendieck topos: Galois points and Galois sites

-Let us now give an explicit model of the automorphism group $\Aut(p)$.
-Since $\Ee$ is an atomic topos by Theorem \ref{main1}, $\Ee$ is equivalent to the topos of sheaves on the subcategory $\Ee_c$ of connected objects of $\Ee$, equipped with the atomic topology \cite{BD1}, and $\Aut(p)$ is isomorphic to the automorphism group of the restricted fibre functor $p^*:\Ee_c\to\Ss_f$.
-The \emph{category of elements} $\Gg_{\Ee_c}$ of this restricted fibre functor has as objects pairs $(X,A\twoheadrightarrow X)$ and as morphisms commuting squares where $A,B$ are Galois coverings of $X,Y$.
-The automorpism group $\Aut(p)$ is isomorphic to the automorphism group of the discrete opfibration $\Gg_{\Ee_c}\to\Ee_c$ which takes such a commuting square to the lower horizontal map.
+Let us describe the automorphism group $\Aut(x_\Ee)$.
+By Proposition \ref{Galoissite} $\Ee$ is equivalent to the topos of sheaves on the atomic Galois site $\Aa$ so that $\Aut(x_\Ee)$ is isomorphic to the automorphism group of the fibre functor restricted to $\Aa$.